HexisData/hqTestLite/README.md

 **-SolutionParams** &ndash; Optional.
 A delimited list of Solution parameter name=value pairs.
 Pairs are delimited with a ":".
 Only include parameters that must be explicitly set; those retaining default values may be omitted.
 Parameter names and values must not contain characters "=" or ":".
 Ex: `-SolutionParams "param1=value1:param2=value2"`

 **-CleanupSqlDir** &ndash; Optional.
 A directory containing SQL scripts to be executed following Solution invocation.
+Relative paths will be resolved relative to the current directory.
 If omitted, defaults to the current directory.
 Ex: `-CleanupSqlDir "C:\MyCleanupSqlDir"`

 **-CleanupSqlFiles** &ndash; Optional.
 A comma-delimited list of SQL script files to be executed following Solution invocation.
 All must be located within the directory indicated with *-CleanupSqlDir*.
 Ex: `-CleanupSqlFiles "MyCleanupSqlFile1.sql,MyCleanupSqlFile2.sql"`